Amalan-ConStat/TidyTuesday/Week_35/bridges_baby.md

 Bridge Data and Baltimore
 =========================

 Data on bridges is week 35 for TidyTuesday.
 Trying to explain the data using is obvious, yet I will use animated jitter plots.
 There are 13 variables and 2079 observations.
-Brave choice of limiting my self to less than 10 variables, where latitude, longtitude and Vehicles will not be taken into account.
+Brave choice of limiting my self to less than 10 variables, where latitude, longitude and Vehicles will not be taken into account.

-So with the help of packages tidyverse, ggthemr, gganimate and readr I will complete this anlysis.
+So with the help of packages tidyverse, ggthemr, gganimate,formattable and readr I will complete this analysis.
 Most of the bridges are owned by several agencies, but I will only focus on the top three ownership holders.

 Counties which have bridges owned by State Highway Agency
 ---------------------------------------------------------

 Close to 1000 bridges are owned by State Highway Agency, where most of them are in Baltimore County.
 High amount of bridges are in good condition, further more bridges are in Fair condition and only around 10 bridges in Poor condition.

 Considering the Average Daily Traffic only one bridge in Poor condition has the amount of close to 110,000, while all the other poor condition bridges have Average Daily Traffic less than 30,000.
-While counties Anne Arundel and Harford have no Poor condition bridges at all.
+While counties Anne Arundel and Hartford have no Poor condition bridges at all.

 Most of the bridges are from Baltimore County and around 20 bridges have more than 150,000 Average Daily Traffic for both Fair and Good conditions.
 Hartford and Carroll Counties have their Average Daily Traffic which does not exceed 80,000 at any condition of the bridge.